astromechza/automerge-go/README.md

 [automerge-rs]: https://github.com/automerge/automerge-rs

 ## Building from automerge-c

-This step must be done on an Apple Silicon mac with docker running.
+This must be done on an Apple Silicon mac with docker running.

 ```sh
 ./deps/rebuild.sh
 ```

+This requires `cmake` and `cmocka` to be installed (via Homebrew), and for https://github.com/automerge/automerge to be cloned into `./deps/automerge`.